 For a generic virtualized network function, it will implement 3GPP-defined functions.
-Unlike a generic physical network product, the 3GPP-denfined functions can be deployed in multiple VMs and which feature is deployed in a VM of the GVNP is implemented by vendor.
+Unlike a generic physical network product, a 3GPP-denfined functions can be deployed in multiple VMs and the feature s supported in different VM of the GVNP are up to the implementation of vendors.